Document Security for Remote Mortgage Teams: Best Practices for Data Protection

 Frequently Asked Questions

 Remote mortgage teams face three primary document security risks: unmanaged personal devices accessing sensitive borrower data without endpoint protection, business email compromise schemes targeting wire transfer instructions, and shadow IT where employees use personal cloud storage or messaging apps to share loan documents outside corporate security controls.
 Each risk creates an unmonitored data path that bypasses your security policies.
+The FBI's 2025 Internet Crime Report documented BEC losses of $3 billion in 2025 alone, and most of those attacks ended at a remote-worker mailbox.

 The FTC Safeguards Rule applies to all customer information handling regardless of where employees work.
 Mortgage companies must implement MFA for any system accessing customer data, encrypt information at rest and in transit, maintain access controls limiting data exposure, and monitor for unauthorized access.
 Remote work does not create an exemption from any requirement.
 Companies must extend their security program to cover every endpoint and every location where employees access borrower information.